 A negative result means you don’t have these antibodies.
 Low to moderate results may

-mean the antibodies are there because of a recent health problem or a drug you have
+mean the antibodies are there because of a recent health problem or a medicine you

-taken.
-High levels of this antibody may mean you have a higher risk for blood clots.
+have taken.
+High levels of this antibody may mean you have a higher risk for blood

+clots.
 Your healthcare provider cannot predict when a clot may happen.
-Your doctor may order
+Your healthcare

 A positive result does not mean you need treatment.
 If you have antiphospholipid syndrome,